Dubai World Cup Preview, Tips, Runners & Trends (Dubai World Cup Night)

 3. Curlin (2:01.15) in 2008

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Dubai World Cup next time out, then you would have backed a total of 3 winners.
 Backing all 17 runners who have been out since their win at SP next time out would have returned an LSP of -12.80.
-Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.
+Whilst we wait for the 2027 Dubai World Cup, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...